chrispduck/chrispduck/README.md

 ## About me 👨‍🚀
 I'm a software dev building a new web3 project, in London UK.
-My education background is in Robotics, ML and research with the Oxford Robotics Institute.
+My education background is in Robotics, ML, and software.
 I've fallen head first into the rabbithole, building DApps, and you may never see me again🚀

 - 🌱👨🏻‍🎓 I’m currently learning **Cairo** and **Rust**.
 - 💿💿 Researching **Decentralised** **Storage** solutions for **data privacy** and social good.